-Questions concerting cross connection control and backflow prevention may be directed to Charter Township of Independence at 248-625-8222 or the Michigan Department of Environmental Quality (MDEQ), Water Supply at 517-241-1242 or the Michigan Department of Labor, Plumbing Division at 517-322-1804.
+Questions concerning cross connection control and backflow prevention may be directed to Independence Township DPW at 248-625-8222 or the Michigan Department of Environmental Quality (MDEQ), Water Supply at 517-241-1242 or the Michigan Department of Labor, Plumbing Division at 517-322-1804.

 The Charter Township of Independence Water Department is committed to providing quality, cost efficient service in the testing and delivery of safe drinking water to all residential, commercial and industrial users.

 In order to ensure uncontaminated drinking water the Charter Township of Independence remains committed to its cross connection control program.
 This program is part of our effort to ensure a safe and dependable drinking water supply.